 PLIER (Affymetrix, Probe Logarithmic Intensity Error Estimation, 2005)

 The PLIER method was developed by Affymetrix as an improved estimator of signal intensity.
 It is, unlike MAS 5.0, a multi-array method but includes the summarization algorithm that is also used in the MAS 5.0 method.
 Like RMA it uses a global model but bases this on a different set of assumptions.
+Unlike RMA it takes the MM probe signal into account when computing expression values.
+The observed PM and MM probe signal intensities for the ith probe on the jth array are assumed to be and with µij being the binding level of probe i and array j, ai being the probe specific binding affinity, cj the RNA concentration in the sample hybridized to array j and Bij the background binding intensity of probe I on array j.

+PLIER also assumes that the error of the PM and MM probe signals are reciprocal (while MAS 5.0 assumes them to be equal): with being the error of the ith perfect match probe in the jth array and the error of the corresponding mismatch probe.
+This results in the following equation: .

-Unlike RMA it takes the MM probe signal into account when computing expression values.For further details and an in-depth discussion of the PLIER algorithms and performance, please see Affymetrix’s Guide to PLIER esitimation, 2005 and Therneau and Ballmann, 2008.
+Based on the above assumptions, the PLIER algorithm computes the values of a and c by setting the residual r = log() to zero using a minimization of a robust average of the r2 values.
+PLIER performs slightly better than MAS 5.0 when comparing the analysis of spike-in experiments where RNA of know concentration was added to the sample, possibly due to a better error estimation procedure.
+For further details and an in-depth discussion of the PLIER algorithms and performance, please see Affymetrix’s Guide to PLIER esitimation, 2005 and Therneau and Ballmann, 2008.

 Normalization of generic single channel and two color arrays

 Since most of the non-Affymetrix microarrays do not adopt a probeset design where multiple probes are matching one target transcript, the summarization step necessary for Affymetrix raw data is omitted.
 The two remaining steps, background correction and normalization, can be flexibly configured according to the experiments’ requirements and users’ preferences.

 Background correction

 Several methods to correct the measured probe intensity for background signal intensity are available.
 The background signal intensity values themselves have to be provided in a separate column in the raw data file and have to be specified upon import of the data (please see 3.2 and 3.3).
 Aside from “subtract” all background correction procedures are designed to produce positive corrected signal intensities.

 “subtract”– Simply subtracts the background intensities from the foreground intensity values.

 “half” – All foreground signal intensities that are less than 0.5 of the original intensity after background subtraction will be set to 0.5 of the uncorrected value.

 “minimum” – Values that are zero or negative after simple background subtraction are set to 0.5 times the smallest positive corrected value.

 “edwards” – Uses a log-linear interpolation to adjust low intensity values (see Edwards, 2003)

-“normexp” A convolution of normal and exponential distributions is fitted to the foreground intensities using the background intensities as a covariate, and the expected signal given the observed foreground becomes the corrected intensity.
-This results in a smooth monotonic transformation of the background subtracted intensities such that all the corrected intensities are positive.
-See (Ritchie et al., 2007) for details.
+“normexp” – Uses the same convolution model that is applied in the RMA method to model the background intensity with two modifications to make it better applicable for two color arrays.
+First, the model is fitted to the background subtracted foreground values of each color channel separately and second, instead of using a kernel density parameter estimator for the model parameters, a maximum-likelihood estimator is used See (Ritchie et al., 2007) for details.

 “rma” – Employs the background correction step of the RMA method for Affymetrix arrays.